Little Switzerland in Mount Carmel Nature Reserve offers a variety of lovely trails, family-oriented loop trails, and longer paths.

 The bridge indicates that it is an old car road, and indeed it was used by the residents of the isolated settlements of Beit Oren and the Carmel forests in the late 1930s.
 At the bridge, you meet a blue marked path that comes from the Damon junction and descends with Nahal Galim to Tirat Carmel.
 If you are hiking at the end of April or the first half of May, you should continue for another 100 meters on the path marked in red (in the direction of Beit Oren) and discover a cluster of Lilium candidum, one of the most beautiful and rare plants in our country!

 Source: Israel Nature and Parks Authority

 From the stone bridge, we returned to the green trail.
 And following it, you return to the Little Switzerland parking.

 Another thing that is worth mentioning regarding the green trail is that it is narrow.
 We were stuck after a big group and had to wait for a while.
-Thus, if you plan to visit on a Saturday or during holidays, I advise starting the hike early.
+Thus, I advise starting the hike early if you plan to visit on a Saturday or during the holidays.

 Completing the short loop trail took us a little more than an hour.
 Since we wanted more, we decided to hike to the Cliff Viewpoint.

 The blue trail from Little Switzerland parking leads to the cliff viewpoint (marked #2 in the trails table).